WilliamBHW/School_District_Analysis/README.md

 ![image of change](https://github.com/WilliamBHW/School_District_Analysis/blob/main/Resources/9th_grade_NaN.png)
 <br>

 The school summary is affected in columns math, reading, and overall in the percentage pasing.
+(The change is small considering its population, one school's change will affect the whole in decimals)
 <br>
 ###### Before
 ![](https://github.com/WilliamBHW/School_District_Analysis/blob/main/Resources/District_Summary(Before).png)